cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 end
 ```

-On `aggressive` optimization level, no special protection to main variables is awarded, and they can be completely
+On `advanced` optimization level, no special protection to main variables is awarded, and they can be completely
 removed from the resulting code:

 ```
-#set optimization = aggressive;
+#set optimization = advanced;
 x0 = 0.001;
 y0 = 0.002;
 x1 = x0 * x0 + y0 * y0;